Dybondzy/COVID_Data_Analysis/README.md

 The presentation tells a story about the project and includes the following:

 Selected topic
-Reason topic was selected
+Reason topic was selected,
-Description of the source of data
+Description of the source of data,
-Questions the team hopes to answer with the data Description of the data exploration phase of the project Description of the analysis phase of the project
+Questions the team hopes to answer with the data, Description of the data exploration phase of the project, Description of the analysis phase of the project.

 Technologies, languages, tools, and algorithms used throughout the project